mcneel/help-docs/_kr/flamingo/5/help/environment.md

 ### 색 제어
 {: #enviroment-sky-color-controls}
 The number of controls available may change based on the Color Background type that is currently selected.
 Gradient backgrounds will have up to three color selectors that may include a top, middle, and bottom color.

 {% include_relative snippets/snippet-material-color-select.md %}

 #### 색 바꾸기
-Use this button to rearrange the color in the gradient from top to bottom
+Use this button to rearrange the color in the gradient from top to bottom.

 #### 그라데이션 매핑 제어
 {: #gradient-mapping}